 This coverage helps you recover the cost of lost or damaged items in different situations.

 Standard policies cover fire, lightning, windstorms, hail, vandalism, theft, freezing damages from aircraft or cars and even riots.
-But, those are just a few.

-3. Personal liability & medical bills
+Personal liability and medical bills

 Debating on hosting a house party?
 You only live once, do it.